evoludolab/IBS-DSCG/README.md

 **Note:**
 * `fig 1.sh` uses the tool `prll` (see https://github.com/exzombie/prll) to manage and run simulations in parallel.
-* some of the simulations require several days to complete
+* some of the simulations require several days to complete.

 ## EvoLudo